Jubatian/rrpge-spec/specs/vid_arch.rst

-- The time the Display List clear function takes, provided it finishes within VBlank before starting the next display frame (including fetching the next frame's Display List Definition, and clearing the Frame rate limiter flag).
+- The time the Display List clear function takes, provided it finishes within VBlank before starting the next display frame (including fetching the next frame's Display List Definition, and clearing the Frame completion flag).

 - After setting the palette data through the kernel call, it's effect may delay for up to "a few" frames, not even necessarily taking effect in